Back to All

 Toe Stops & Plugs 101

-Toe stops are generally found on the front of both quad skates, while recreational inline skates will have a brake on the back of one skate.
+Toe stops are generally found on the front of both quad (roller) skates, while recreational inline skates will have a brake on the back of one skate.

 Toe stops are designed to slow down while roller skating.
 In some styles of skating they will also be used for faster take offs.
-There are two versions of toe stops, fixed or adjustable.
+There are two versions of toe stops; fixed or adjustable.

 Example of a fixed toe stop: